 They are likely already overwhelmed with medical treatment, getting their car repaired, and the insurance process.
 Be careful not to add another to-do to their list.

 What Legal Advice Can You Give a Friend After a Car Accident?

 On the legal side, someone in a car accident may need a personal injury lawyer or wrongful death lawyer if the accident was caused by another driver.

 While no one wants to think about the law after a tragic accident, taking action is important if a person is entitled to compensation.
 Recovering money to pay for medical bills and repair costs after an accident can make a huge difference.

-- Sees a doctor for their injuries as soon as possible
+- Helping them see a doctor for their injuries as soon as possible

-- Takes pictures of their injuries, vehicle damage, and (if possible) the accident scene
+- Taking pictures of their injuries, vehicle damage, and (if possible) the accident scene

-- Gets the other driver’s name, contact information and insurance information
+- Gathering the other driver’s name, contact information, and insurance information

-- Keeps track of all medical bills, repair quotes and other expenses from the accident
+- Keeping track of all medical bills, repair quotes, and other expenses from the accident

-At John Foy & Associates, we’re here to help after someone has survived a car accident.
-We know they may be entitled to compensation if they were not at fault.
-To schedule a FREE consultation and discuss the best options, call (404) 400-4000 or contact us online today.
+At John Foy & Associates, we’re here to help.
+To schedule a FREE consultation and discuss your friend’s best options with our expert personal injury lawyers, call (404) 400-4000 or contact us online today.
 We are available 24 hours a day, seven days a week to take your call.